 State law requires the 2020 UWMP be adopted by the City Council prior to its electronic submittal to DWR on or before July 1, 2021.
 The BWP Board unanimously endorsed the UWMP at its meeting on May 6, 2021.
-A public hearing regarding the adoption of the UWMP and WSCP was held at Burbank's City Council Meeting on June 22, 2021.
-At the conclusion of the hearing, the City Council voted 5-0 to adopt the 2020 UWMP and WSCP, and directed staff to submit the adopted 2020 UWMP to the California State Library and DWR.
-Burbank will post the adopted UWMP to its website and implement its adopted UWMP through the actions and policies of the Water Division of BWP.
+A public hearing regarding the adoption of the UWMP will be held at Burbank's City Council Meeting on June 22, 2021.
+At the conclusion of the hearing, the City Council is expected to adopt the 2020 UWMP via resolution and a copy of the adopted resolution will be included in Appendix C. No later than 30 days after City Council's adoption the City will submit the adopted 2020 UWMP to the California State Library and post it on BWP's website.
+Burbank will implement its adopted UWMP through the actions and policies of the Water Division of BWP.